 You might ponder this—can I even approach that 20 yard dumpster near me?
 A key issue in dumpster searching legality revolves around trespassing.
 It's crucial to understand that the laws vary by location, hence, knowing your local ordinances is important.

-For example, many cities regard dumpsters on public property as part of the ‘public domain.’
+For example, many cities regard dumpsters on public property as part of the #8216;public domain.'
 On the other hand, dumpsters located on private property or within enclosed areas, like a garbage dumpster in a locked or fenced-in area, often come under protection against trespassers.

 Respecting Private Property